Keizaal/Keizaal/INSTALLATIONGUIDE.md

 Install the latest version of Wabbajack from its [GitHub page](https://www.github.com/wabbajack-tools/wabbajack/releases/latest){:target="_blank" rel="noopener"}.

-Create a new folder called “Wabbajack” in the root of your main drive, the default is (C:).
+Create a new folder called “Wabbajack” in a location **outside of the program folders**.
 Extract Wabbjack.exe into this folder.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/1.%20Installing%20Wabbajack.png)